superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

-# Retrieval and Ranking from Image and Text Modalities
+# Retrieval from Image and Text Modalities

 ## Problem statement